Police: Utah woman bought biological agent online

-A Utah woman has been arrested on suspicion of possessing a biological agent of mass destruction, though police say she had only enough of it to affect one person.
+A Utah woman has been arrested on suspicion of possessing a biological agent of mass destruction, though police said she had only enough of it to affect one person.

 Janie Lynn Ridd, 50, bought the unspecified biological agent online, and “gave misleading statements” before her arrest on Wednesday.

-Though she was arrested on suspicion of possessing a weapon of mass destruction, the Utah Department of Public Safety said she was never a threat to the public or had plans to target large groups of people.
+Though she was arrested on suspicion of possessing a weapon of mass destruction, the Utah Department of Public Safety said she never represented a threat to the public or had plans to target large groups of people.

-She had only purchased enough of the substance to affect one person, Utah Highway Patrol spokesman Sgt.
+Ridd had only purchased enough of the substance to affect one person, Utah Highway Patrol spokesman Sgt.
 Nick Street told the Salt Lake Tribune.

-No attorney was immediately listed for Ridd in court documents.
+No attorney was listed for Ridd in court documents.

-Authorities refused to say exactly what she purchased, but Utah law defines a biological agent of mass destruction as “any microorganism, virus, infectious substance, or biological product” that can cause death, disease or destruction in a human or other living organism.
+Utah law defines a biological agent of mass destruction as “any microorganism, virus, infectious substance, or biological product” that can cause death, disease or destruction in a human or other living organism.

 Sign up for Daily Newsletters